 Infection transmission incidents (Significant Events)

-Significant events which may involve examples of good practice as well as challenging events are investigated in detail to see what can be learnt and to indicate changes that might lead to future improvements.
-All significant events are reviewed in the monthly clinical meetings and/or non-clinical meetings and learning is cascaded to all relevant staff.
+Significant events which may involve examples of good practice as well as learning events are investigated and discussed to see what can be learnt, and to indicate changes that might lead to future improvements.
+All significant events are discussed in regular clinical meetings and/or non-clinical meetings, and learning is cascaded to all relevant staff.

 All significant events are available to staff on our online staff platform, Agilio TeamNet.